 Is your sell sheet driving the results you want or need?
 If not, it might be time for a makeover.
 The solution may be to rebrand, adjust your value proposition, or simply modify your existing strategy before these danger signs turn into unavoidable headaches.
 If you can identify with any of these problems, then it’s probably time to rethink your book’s sell sheet.
-But don’t stress too much. can all be fixed with some careful planning.
+But, don’t stress too much.
+It can all be fixed with some careful planning.

 What You Will Learn In This Post

 1. You will learn the five signs that your sell sheet needs to be redesigned, rethought, and rewritten.

 2. You will learn how to analyze your sell sheet’s message.